fechanique/cordova-plugin-fcm/README.md

 ### Optional FCM Image Support for Cordova iOS

 After a lot of work, the first release of the plugin https://github.com/andrehtissot/cordova-plugin-fcm-image-support is out.
 Which should enable the support, just by installing it.

+## Changelog

+### Version 7.0.0 Beta (04/06/2020)

+JS methods refactored for a more modern approach and Ionic support included.

 ### Version 6.4.0 (21/05/2020)